codeaau/tools-empower-clarity/READMEs/export-repo.md

         bash
         node export-repo-readable.js --out repo_snapshot.txt --contents

     If the file is too large, generate scoped snapshots:

         bash
-        node export-repo-readable.js --dir trueData --out trueData_snapshot.txt --contents node export-repo-readable.js --dir src --out src_snapshot.txt --contents Share the scoped snapshots with Copilot for analysis.
+        node export-repo-readable.js --dir trueData --out trueData_snapshot.txt --contents node export-repo-readable.js --dir src --out src_snapshot.txt --contents

+You may share the scoped snapshots with your A.I. of preference or colleagues for analysis.